floriankraemer/floriankraemer.github.io/_posts/2024-05-05-Write-High-Quality-Tests-with-Mutation-Testing.markdown

 ## Interpretation of the test results

 Interpreting the results of mutation testing requires a keen eye and a discerning mindset.
-When analyzing the outcome of mutation testing, it's essential to pay attention to two key metrics: **mutation score** and **mutation detection rate**.
+When analyzing the outcome of mutation testing, it's essential to pay attention to two key metrics: mutation score and mutation detection rate.
 The mutation score indicates the percentage of mutations that were successfully detected by the test suite, with a higher score suggesting better test coverage and robustness.

-However, a high mutation score alone **may not** necessarily imply flawless testing; it's equally crucial to examine the mutation detection rate, which highlights the proportion of mutants that were correctly identified as faulty.
+However, a high mutation score alone may not necessarily imply flawless testing; it's equally crucial to examine the mutation detection rate, which highlights the proportion of mutants that were correctly identified as faulty.
 By scrutinizing these metrics in tandem, developers can gain insights into the effectiveness of their test suite and identify areas for improvement, ultimately striving towards the creation of more resilient and dependable software applications.

 Running this ```bin/infection``` will generate: